Posted on Leave a comment

 4) Get design protection

 It’s expensive in Denmark and needs to be done with every design, but if you want the extra protection it can be a good idea.
-This way no one can make or sell your designs.
+This way no one can make or sell your designs and you can take legal action if they do so.

 5) Ask for support